Have you ever considered that the people you're spending your marketing dime and energy on aren't interested in your offer?

 Simply put, Google the top competitors in your niche.

-From there, select specific competitors from the first or second page results—those are the businesses you want to consider your competition.
+From there, select specific competitors from the first or second page results—those are the people you want to consider your "competition".

 Take a look at what your competitors are doing:

 - What are they using their website for?
 A showcase for their product or service?
 An introduction to what they do and how they can help?
 A sales machine—strong focus on lead collection and conversion funnels?

 - What is their main offer?
 Focused on one offering?
 Focused on numerous offerings?
 Offering a "limited time only" deal?